 No Collateral Estoppel

-Arbitration awards do not have a collateral estoppel case on nonparties to the arbitration who did not consent to be bound by the arbitration award.
+Arbitration awards do not have a collateral estoppel effect on nonparties to the arbitration who did not consent to be bound by the arbitration award.
 Vandenberg v.
 Superior Court, 21 Cal.4th 615 (1999).
 This does not repeal the Thibodeau line of cases on the impact of the award on subsequent litigation involving parties to the arbitration.

 Can Nonparties Enforce Arbitration Agreements?

 Nonparties have been allowed to enforce arbitration agreements where there is sufficient identity of parties, where one has acted as an agent for a signatory, where one is estopped because he has voluntarily joined an arbitration proceeding, where an individual partner is bound by his partnership's agreement, where the person urging enforcement can show he is a third party beneficiary of the arbitration agreement, and where a construction contract or subcontract incorporates an arbitration procedure found in a related contract.
 Valley Casework, Inc. v.
 Comfort Construction, Inc.(1999) 76 Cal.
 App.4th 1013, 1021-1022; Benasra v.
 Marciano (2001) 92 Cal.
 App.4th 987, fn.1.